loyno-neurocamp/neurocamp_programming/README.md

 ## Overall Approach

-Find a neuroscience related dummy dataset and structure CS concept presentation around exploring that data.
+Find a neuroscience related dataset and structure CS concept presentation around exploring that data.
+More on the dataset is in the [dataset README](/data/README.md).

 Use a low barrier-to-entry scripting language (Ruby, Python, etc.).